pondbooks/STL_SAC_NCSs_Ver2/README.md

 ## Difference from Ver.
 1
 - We consider a discrete-time system.
-- We consider a stochastic control system.
+- We consider a stochastic control system (Adding a noise term).
 - We change the environment of the example.